open-meteo/open-data/README.md

 ## Data Organization

-Data is structured by weather models, variable and time.
-This allows to retrieve only a small subset of required data.
-In many cases only a limited number of weather variables like temperature is required significantly reducing the required data size.

-Bucket contents:
-- `data/<model>/<weather-variable>/<time>.om`
-- `data_spatial/<model>/YYYY/MM/DD/HHMMZ/<variable>.om`
-- `README.md`

-Types:
-- `data`: Data is optimized for time-series access.
-Meaning you can access long time-series for a individual location quickly.
-- `data_spatial`: Data is stored per time-step and is ideal to read large areas and generate interactive maps, but only for a single time-step.
-Internally each file is chunked by [32,32] and enables cloud native access to a small portion of data of each file.
+Weather data is stored in formats tailored to different access patterns such as time-series APIs, weather map generation, and AI model training.
+Each storage layout has its own strengths and trade-offs, but together they ensure efficient and flexible data access.
+All datasets are stored as multi-dimensional arrays in cloud-native formats, enabling direct access to parts of each file without the need for a centralized database management system.

+The same underlying weather data is offered through multiple layout strategies, each optimized for a specific use case:

+- **Rolling Timeseries** (`data/<model>/<weather-variable>/<time-chunk>.om`): A continuously updated archive optimized for time-series access at specific locations.
+The timeseries is split into `chunks`, with the most recent ones overwritten on each model update cycle, typically every few hours.
+This format supports long-term retention—multiple years of data are available and preserved indefinitely.
+It powers the Open-Meteo weather API and is ideal for applications requiring historical context.

+- **Spatial Data** (`data_spatial/<model>/<run>/<timestamp>.om`): Ideal for visualization and map-based applications.
+Each file includes all weather variables for a specific timestamp and is updated in near real-time as models are processed.
+Data is available with minimal latency and retained for 7 days.

+- **Run-Based Data** (`data_run/<model>/<run>/<weather-variable>.om`): Designed for granular access to individual model runs, this layout supports full time-series retrieval of specific variables - ideal for AI training workflows that require all timesteps from a given run, without needing global coverage.
+Data is publicly available on AWS for 3 months, with extended archives available directly from Open-Meteo.

 URL components:
 - `model`: All data is grouped by weather model.
-E.g. `ncep_gfs013` or `dwd_icon_eu`
+E.g. `ncep_gfs013` or `dwd_icon_eu`.
-- `variable`.
+- `weather-variable`.
 Each model contains multiple weather variables.
 E.g. `temperature_2m` or `relative_humidity_2m`.
 Some weather variables like `wind_speed_10m` are calculated by the API, but `wind_u_component_10m` and `wind_v_component_10m` are stored.
-- `time`: For each variable, data is split by time.
+- `time-chunk`: For each variable, data is split by time.
 This can be an entire year for historical data, or chunks of 1-2 weeks of data.
 An entire year is specified like `year_2010.om` while chunks of varying size use arbitrary indices like `chunk_927382.om`
+- `timestamp`: For `data_spatial/` each timestamp is an ISO timestamp `YYYY-MM-DDThhmm`
+- `run`: The model run also known as forecast reference time is split into directories `YYYY/MM/DD/hhmmZ`
-- `.om` file extension: All data is stored in compressed multi-dimensional arrays.
+- `.om` file extension: All data is stored in multi-dimensional arrays.
+Dimensions are either `[ny,nx,ntime]` for time-series optimised access or just `[ny,nx]` for spatial orientation.
 For an optimal compression, a custom file format is used.
 See [below](#file-format).

 ## Updates to Real-time Weather Forecasts
 Real-time weather models refresh every 1, 3, 6, or 12 hours.
-Once the first data is published by the national weather services, Open-Meteo starts downloading and processing data.
-Data for spatial access `data_spatial` is generated and uploaded immediately after each time-step has been processed.
-Upon completion of a new weather model run, the time-series optimized database is generate and uploaded to AWS.
+Once the first data becomes available from national weather services, Open-Meteo begins downloading and processing it.
+Some models may take up to 2 hours to complete their run.
+Open-Meteo initiates parallel downloads even while the model is still running.

+The update process follows these steps:

+1. **Spatial Data** (`data_spatial/`): As each time-step is processed, spatial access data is generated and uploaded immediately.
+This allows data to be accessed even while a weather model is still running.
+After each forecast hour is published, the metadata file `data_spatial/<model>/in-progress.json` is updated.
+This file lists all variables and time-steps processed so far.
+Once the entire run is complete, `data_spatial/<model>/latest.json` is updated to show the most recent completed model run.

-Time-series data is structured into chunks covering 3 to 14 days per file, resulting in existing files being overwritten with the most recent data.
-The length of each time-chunk is manually picked for each model for a good balance between file size, compression ratio and read performance.
+2. **Rolling Timeseries** (`data/`): Once all time-steps have been downloaded, the time-series database at `data/` is updated.
+Data is organized into chunks spanning 3 to 14 days per file.
+These files are overwritten with the newest data during each update cycle.
+Chunk lengths are individually tuned per model to strike a balance between file size, compression efficiency, and read performance.
+Upon update, metadata is written to `data/<model>/static/meta.json`.

-Spatial data overwrites updated timestamps with each run.
-Only the most recent data remains for each time-step.
-It is therefore possible to also generate maps of the past.
+3. **Run-Based Data** (`data_run/`): In the final step, a full distribution is generated for data_run.
+All timestamps are transposed into a time-series-optimized format.
+To reduce file size, only 13 pressure levels and model levels below 200 meters are retained for each model run.
+Upon completion, metadata is written to `data_run/<model>/<run>/meta.json`.

+Caveats:
+- Time steps in `data_spatial/` and `data_run/` reflect the native resolution of the underlying weather model.
+Some models provide high-frequency (e.g. 1-hourly) forecasts for initial hours, then shift to coarser resolutions (e.g. 3- or 6-hourly) for later periods.
+In contrast, the rolling timeseries distribution in `data/` always interpolates all data to the highest available temporal resolution.

+- For `data_spatial/`, all variables are stored within a single `.om` file per time-step.
+Users must read the metadata in each `.om` file to locate and extract specific weather variables.
+The `.om` format is cloud-native, allowing partial downloads of only the required data segments.
+This design avoids the overhead of managing billions of small files.

+- Certain weather variables may be published with a delay by some models.
+For example, DWD ICON models release high-altitude wind forecasts up to an hour later than standard variables.
+To accommodate this, a secondary set of files is created in data_spatial, such as `data_spatial/dwd_icon/latest_model-level.json`, referencing delayed data files like `data_spatial/dwd_icon/<run>/<time>_model-level.json`.

 Typically, historical weather data doesn't undergo updates.
 However, in the case of ERA5, daily updates are applied with a 5-7 day delay.
 Older historical data spanning the past 80 years remains unaltered, of course.